 SweetLabs was founded with a simple premise; help developers get their software discovered and help them make money.
 That guiding premise has helped shape the company and the decisions they make.
 We like that.
 The founders know what it takes to build big businesses having taken their last company public.
 We like that too.

-A we live increasingly large parts of our life online, we leave trails of what we do across many social networks.
+As we live increasingly large parts of our lives online, we leave trails of what we do across many social networks.
 All of those tweets, checkins, updates, and shared photos are documenting real moments in our lives.
-Timehop resurfaces those past moments, and there's an appealing nostalgia component to that.
+Timehop resurfaces those past moments, and there's an appealing nostalgic component to that.

 At the time we met the TripIt founders, we were seeing a trend among hackers and alpha geeks around creating lightweight email bots.
 That emerging trend among Alpha Geeks, combined with a killer team with a track record of success in the travel industry, made TripIt a clear choice for investment.
 By turning flight, hotel, and car rental confirmation emails into simple travel itineraries, Tripit disrupted the travel industry.
 TripIt was acquired by Concur Technologies for $120M in 2011.
 The founders discuss the TripIt acquisition here.